cupcake-recipes.com

 Can I prepare this casserole in advance?

 Absolutely!
 You can assemble the entire casserole up to 24 hours in advance.
 Just cover it tightly with foil or plastic wrap and keep it in the refrigerator.
-When you’re ready to bake it, let the dish sit on the counter at room temperature for about 15 minutes, uncover it, and bake exactly as directed.
+When you are ready to bake, let the dish sit on the counter at room temperature for about 15 minutes, remove the cover, and bake as directed.

 Can I use frozen Brussels sprouts instead of fresh?